 Violations of this policy are frequently observed, particularly in sidebars where widgets often allow users to insert custom headlines by default.
 It’s crucial to either use the approved labels (“Advertisements” or “Sponsored Links”) or leave the ad unlabeled if it’s already distinguishable from your content.

-Adding labels to AdSense Auto ads
+Adding ad labels to AdSense Auto ads

 To add a label above every AdSense Auto Ad, use the following CSS code.
-You can insert it into the “Additional CSS” section of your WordPress theme’s customization settings or directly into your theme’s style.css
+You can insert it into the “Additional CSS” section of your WordPress theme’s customization settings or directly into your theme’s style.css file:

 .google-auto-placed {